VinitKumar01/2025-Daily-Code-Logs/README.md

 14-4-2025 || Learnt more about trpc, Also coded the video categories schema, seeding, ui etc. in youtube clone project.

 15-4-2025 || Coded the studio page layout in youtube clone project.

+16-4-2025 || Coded the video schema, studio procedure, create procedure and also some ui additions to the youtube clone project.